spc476/a09/README.txt

   This generates an operand byte of 0.
 This can be useful if you need a 5-cycle NOP instruction.

+  The assembler also supports a wide range of operators.
+Unary operators
+include:

+	>n	Force n to be 16 bits
+	<n	Force n to be 8 bits
+	<<n	Force n to be 5 bits (signed)
+	-n	Negate n
+	~n	2s complement n
+	+n	n
+	n!
+Factorial n (floating point values only)

+And binary operators include (grouped by highest to lowest, left to right assiciative unless indicated otherwise):

+	a ** b	a to the b power (right to left associative)

+	a * b	a * b
+	a / b	a / b
+	a % b	a mod b

+	a + b	a add b
+	a - b	a sub b

+	a << b	a shift left b bits
+	a >> b	a shift right b bits

+	a & b	a bitwise and b

+	a ^ b	a bitwise exclusive or b

+	a | b	a bitwise or b

+	a <> b	a not equal to b
+	a <  b	a less than b
+	a <= b	a less than or equal to b a =  b	a equal to b a >= b	a greater than or equal to b a >  b	a greater than b

+	a :: b	a * 256 + b (a MSB of word, b LSB of word)

+	a && b	a logical and b

+	a || b	a logical or b

   The list of supported pseudo operations---if label "Non-standard", it's a non-standard pesudo operation for most 6809 assemblers.